Interpersonal Psychotherapy Course (IPT)

 Accredited IAPT Practitioner Training

-This course is free for professionals in the Yorkshire and Humber and North West regions of the country, whose organisations have been identified as in need of IAPT IPT Training by the Health Education England (HEE).
+This course is free for professionals in Yorkshire and Humber and North West regions of the country, whose organisations have been identified as in need of IAPT IPT Training by the Health Education England (HEE).

-Please note: Deadline for applications to be confirmed.
+Please note: Deadline for applications is Mon 4th Nov 2019.

 About the Training